Every online business consults an SEO. Understand the basics of SEO always helps. Here are the basic SEO Tips every webmaster should know

-I often get lot of SEO proposal in my inbox that looks pretty similar to this one.
+I often get a lot of SEO proposal in my inbox that looks pretty similar to this one.

 4. Keyword Research

-Keyword research is the fundamental building block for SEO (as well as PPC Marketing) and if you don’t use the right keywords that people are searching for, you may be wasting lot of your SEO efforts.
-Check out the complete guide to keyword research.
+Keyword research is the fundamental building block for SEO (as well as PPC Marketing).
+If you don’t use the right keywords that people are searching for, you may be wasting a lot of your SEO efforts.

 5. Check for Duplicate Content

-7. Use Traffic Analysis Tools Efficiently
+6. Use Traffic Analysis Tools Efficiently

-8. Google Operators
+7. Google Operators

-9. Browser plugins to show nofollow links
+8. Browser plugins to show nofollow links

 9. Understand Meta Tags

 The Syntax for robots meta tag is

-<meta name="robots" content="nofollow">
+<meta name="robots" content="nofollow"/>